Jwilliams85/webtesting-i-challenge/README.md

 Follow these steps for completing your project.

 - [ ] Submit a pull request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**

+NOTES:

+///JEST is about automatic testing   JESTJS.io  JEST is a JavaScript Testing framework
+//To have test continuesly add: jest --watch //will rerun the test waiting for changes